JodiTheTigger/sewing/README.md

 The build system uses CMake for building.
 This can be used to generate Make, Ninja, MSVC or Xcode projects easily.

+MSVC doesn't support C11 atomics, so it'll need to be built using C++11 instead.

 Requirements
 ------------

- * CMake version 3.3.0 or higher
+ * CMake version 3.0.0 or higher
  * C11 or C++11 with atomics support
  * `pthread` on linux
  * `hwloc` for the test code (optional)